 There is a crisis in our state, faced by an estimated one in five Marylanders: mental health and substance use disorders.
 In June 2015, recognizing the need for a comprehensive approach to the state’s behavioral health crisis, the Maryland Hospital Association called for the creation of a Behavioral Health Task Force, composed of hospital executives and experts in mental health and substance use disorders.
 This group was charged with identifying and addressing key behavioral health issues affecting Maryland’s hospitals and the communities they serve.

 The Maryland Hospital Association's Behavioral Health Task Force report, A Roadmap to an Essential, Comprehensive System of Behavioral Health Care for Maryland, offers a roadmap for the behavioral health care delivery system.
 This roadmap puts patients first and is guided by evidence-based treatment practices, seamless linkages to care, and a highly-skilled, adequate workforce.

 Maryland’s hospitals are on the front lines of the behavioral health crisis.
 Appreciating the importance of behavioral health, the Maryland Hospital Association (MHA) formed the Behavioral Health Task Force consisting of high-level hospital representatives.
 In February 2019, the Maryland Hospital Association released a study on Behavioral Health Discharge Delays in Maryland Hospitals to better understand behavioral health discharge delays in the state’s acute care hospitals.

-In April 2019, MHA’s Behavioral Health Task Force began preparing to study factors that contribute to discharge delays for behavioral health patients in emergency departments.
-Read more.
+In April 2019, MHA’s Behavioral Health Task Force launched a study of factors that contribute to discharge delays for behavioral health patients in emergency departments.